pranjal-sri/Ultimate-Tic-Tac-Toe-Java-Client/README.md

-# A java client ultimate tic-tac-toe client
+# A java client for ultimate tic-tac-toe game

 ## A simple java front end client for players that uses web sockets to communicate with server.